Kalpesh14m/MYSQL-Learning/Contents/Replace/README.md

 ---

-### Using MySQL REPLACE to insert data from a [SELECT statement](https://github.com/Kalpesh14m/MYSQL-Learning/blob/main/Contents/Select/README.md)
+### Using MySQL REPLACE to insert data from a [select statement](https://github.com/Kalpesh14m/MYSQL-Learning/blob/main/Contents/Select/README.md)

 The following illustrates the REPLACE statement that inserts data into a table with the data come from a query.